-I stress that students need blogs whenever I speak at universities and colleges.
+I stress that students need blogs when I speak at universities and colleges.
 It’s crazy not to blog if you are a student.

 As a student, you are being fed information around areas that you are interested in for your careers.
 Blog it!
 Share it with the world.
 When you write a paper (after it has been graded), you should consider breaking it into multiple blog posts.
 Share what you have learned.